Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

-The intensity $\mathcal{I}$ couples to matter in two distinct ways.
-For Rydberg atoms or superconducting qubits, the coupling is direct: cavity photons drive dipole-allowed microwave transitions.
-The corresponding single-photon (sp) Rabi frequency is
+The coupling to matter proceeds in two complementary ways.
+For microwave detection using Rydberg atoms or superconducting qubits, the cavity field directly drives dipole transitions.
+The single-particle Rabi frequency is $\Omega_{\rm sp} = d_{\rm Ryd} E_{\rm cav}$, where $d_{\rm Ryd}$ is the transition dipole moment.
+For an ensemble of $N$ atoms interrogated over a time $\tau$, the shot-noise-limited strain sensitivity follows from $\Omega_{\rm sp}\tau\sqrt{N}\sim 1$, giving